Research Clusters

 The aim of this cluster is to develop innovative solutions that address environmental challenges related to air pollution and climate change as well as water quality, availability and sustainability.
 Research in environmental engineering and water resources plays a critical role in promoting sustainable and resilient water systems capable of supporting the human and ecological needs.
 Research in this area covers contaminants, water management and conservation, water supply systems, sustainable waste management, sustainable transportation and mobility, climate change adaptation and mitigation, sustainable building and construction as well as sustainable cities and human settlements.
 This area of research is timely and is continuously gaining momentum in the scientific community.

-The activities of the “Environmental Engineering and Water Resources” research cluster are aligned with the second Sustainable Development Goal (SDG2) set by the United Nations under the title “Clear Water and Sanitation”.
+The activities of the “Environmental Engineering and Water Resources” research cluster are aligned with the sixth Sustainable Development Goal (SDG6) set by the United Nations under the title “Clean Water and Sanitation”.

 In Lebanon, research in this area is of paramount importance given the poor management of the water resources, the high levels of pollution in lakes and rivers and the limited availability of water resources in some regions and their vulnerability to drought.
 Moreover, most cities in Lebanon suffer from high levels of air pollution and the country’s rich biodiversity is under threat from environmental degradation and climate change.
 Environmental engineering and water resources research can help Lebanon to protect its natural resources and manage its water resources in a way that ensures the availability of clean water for current and future generations.
 Moreover, research in this field can help support the development of sustainable agriculture practices that can increase crop yields and boost rural livelihoods.